PHANTOM-Platform/Repository/README.md

 > PHANTOM REPOSITORY server interface between different PHANTOM tools, storing files and the metadata related to them.

-## Introduction
+## 1.- Introduction
 The PHANTOM REPOSITORY server is composed of two components: a web server and a data storage system.
 The web server provides various functionalities for data query and data analysis via RESTful APIs with documents in JSON format.
-The server's URL are "localhost:8000" by default.
+The server's URL is "localhost:8000" by default.

-## Prerequisites
+## 2.- Prerequisites
 The server is implemented using Node.js, and connects to Elasticsearch to store and access Metadata.
-Before you start installing the required components, please note that the installation and setup steps mentioned below assume that you are running a current Linux as operating system.
+Before you start installing the required components, please note that the installation and setup steps mentioned below assume that you are running a current Linux as the operating system.
 The installation was tested with Ubuntu 16.04 LTS.
 Before you can proceed, please clone the repository: